raspberrypilearning/nature-rover/en/step_8.md

 ## Upgrade your project

-Make your rover interact with the nature scene even more, similar to what a real rover might do.
+Make your rover interact with the nature scene even more, similar to how a real rover would behave.

 You can:
-- add even more samples to your project, using the prebuilt animations or ones you create yourself.
+- Add even more samples to your project, using the prebuilt animations or ones you create yourself
-- use variables to count samples, that increases each time a sample is collected.
+- Use variables to count samples; increase the count each time a sample is collected
-- introduce an energy variable so that the rover has to use a renewable energy source like the sun, to recharge.
+- Introduce an energy variable so that the rover has to use a renewable energy source like the sun, to recharge
-- animate the rover when it has collected enough samples (for example, it could do a dance and then fly away)
+- Animate the rover when it has collected enough samples (for example, it could do a dance and then fly away)

 You can use any of the blocks that you learned about in this project, as well as those that you already know.